eBay/tsv-utils/docs/ToolReference.md

 These tools have been tested on Unix platforms, including macOS, but not Windows.
 On Unix platforms, Unix line endings (`\n`) are expected, with the notable exception of `tsv2csv`.
 Not all the tools are affected by DOS and Windows line endings (`\r\n`), those that are check the first line and flag an error. `csv2tsv` explicitly handles DOS and Windows line endings, converting to Unix line endings as part of the conversion.

 The `dos2unix` tool can be used to convert Windows line endings to Unix format.
+See [Convert newline format and character encoding with dos2unix and iconv](TipsAndTricks.md#convert-newline-format-and-character-encoding-with-dos2unix-and-iconv)

 The tools were written to respect platform line endings.
 If built on Windows, then Windows line endings.
 However, given the lack of testing, a Windows build should be expected to have some issues with line endings.